-As of the end of FY 2013, Fujitsu has acquired global integrated ISO 14001 certification for a total of 82 companies, including 10 overseas Group companies.
-In addition, our 19 overseas companies which are not production base sites are constructing and operating an EMS in line with Fujitsu Group environmental policies.
+As of March 2018, the Fujitsu Group has acquired global integrated ISO 14001 certification for a total of 120 companies of Fujitsu and its Japanese group companies, as well as for 12 overseas Group companies.
+Our 15 overseas consolidated subsidiaries that are not production base sites have constructed and are operating an EMS in line with Fujitsu Group environmental policies.
 In this way, we have established an environmental management structure across the whole Group.

 The Environmental Management Committee proposes, deliberates, and decides upon environmental matters relating to all Group companies.
 It determines the directions to be taken for energy usage volume, CO2 emissions reductions, ways to address environmental risk, and other medium-to-long term matters important to environmental management at an overall level.
 The Environmental Management Committee also conducts environmental management reviews and has approval authority for the Fujitsu Group Environmental Action Plan.

 The issue-specific committees are subcommittees set up by the Environmental Management Committee to make a dedicated response to specific issues.
 Their main role is to discuss targets for the Environmental Action Plan check on the progress being made for each target and promote further activity toward achieving them.
 Issue-specific committees' progress reports are approved and directed by the Environmental Management Committee.